Soad Hosny: Early life

-Soad Muhammad Kamal Hosny was born in Bulaq district in Cairo, Egypt to Mohammad Hosni, a noted Islamic calligrapher, and his second wife, an Egyptian, Gawhara Mohamed Hassan.
-Her parents divorced and her mother remarried, to an Egyptian man, Abdul Monem Hafeez, with whom she had six more children, thus giving Soad and her two sisters no fewer than 14 half-siblings.
+Soad Muhammad Kamal Hosny was born in Bulaq district in Cairo, Egypt, to, Mohammad Hosni, a renowned Egyptian calligrapher.
+Her father is originally of a Kurdish descent; and her mother is Gawhara Mohamed Hassan Saffour, an Egyptian woman.

+Her parents divorced and her mother married Abdul Monem Hafeez with whom she had six more children, thus giving Soad and her two sisters no fewer than 14 half-siblings.

 Her father's household was known as "the artists' home" because leading artists from across the Arab world regularly visited Hosni's home in Cairo for tuition and social interaction with the master calligrapher.
 Her father, whose artistic output included the production of frames for the silent movies and book covers, was well known across the artistic community.
 A number of his children became performance artists.
 Soad's half-sister, Nagat, was an actress and singer.
-Her half-brother, Ezz Eddin Hosni (1927–2013), was a music composer and taught both Soad and Najat music and singing.
-Another sibling, Sami Hosni became a cello player, jewellery designer and also calligrapher. while yet another brother, Farooq, was a painter and his daughter Samira was also an actress.
+Her half-brother, Ezz Eddin Hosni (1927–2013), was a composer and taught Soad and Najat music and singing.
+Another sibling, Sami Hosni, became a cello player, jewellery designer, and calligrapher.
+Yet another brother, Farooq, was a painter and his daughter Samira was also an actress.

 Career

-At the age of three, she began her career when she sang in the popular Egyptian children's TV program, Papa Sharo, a popular program hosted by prominent kids' shows presenter Mohamed Shaaban.
-Her work included a wide range of genres – from light comedies and romances through to political satire.
+At the age of three, she began her career when she sang in the popular Egyptian children's TV program, Papa Sharo, hosted by prominent kids' shows presenter Mohamed Shaaban.
+Her work included a wide range of genres, from light comedies and romances through to political satire.
 Her film debut was in Hassan and Nayima (1959).
-She is credited with acting in films with the most notable Egyptian film stars such as Omar Sharif, Salah Zulfikar, Rushdy Abaza and Shoukry Sarhan.
-Her most well-known role was that of a college student who fell in love with her professor in the film, Hassan El Imam’s Watch Out for ZouZou (1972).
-Other important film credits include her role in Hassan Al-Imam's Money and Women (1960) opposite Salah Zulfikar, whom she was paired with for the second time in; Appointment at the Tower (1962) directed by Ezz El-Dine Zulficar.
-In the year 1964, she starred alongside Nadia Lutfi in Mahmoud Zulfikar's For Men Only, the film was a box office hit where she played a role of a girl disguised in a man's appearance to have the opportunity to work in a gas project.
-Hosny starred in Too Young for Love (1966) opposite Rushdy Abaza.
+She is credited with acting in films with the most notable Egyptian film stars such as Omar Sharif, Salah Zulfikar, Rushdy Abaza, and Shoukry Sarhan.

+In the early 1960s, Hosny starred in; A Rumor of Love (1960) alongside Omar Sharif and Youssef Wahbi.
+She also starred in Mafish Tafahom (1961), El-Do' el-Khaft (1961), El-Saferia Aziza (1961) alongside Shoukry Sarhan.
+She was also paired with Ahmed Mazhar in El-garema el-Dahka (1963).
+Other important film credits include her role in Hassan El-Imam's Money and Women (1960) opposite Salah Zulfikar, whom she was paired with for the second time in A Date at the Tower (1962) directed by Ezz El-Dine Zulficar.
+In 1964, she starred alongside Nadia Lutfi in Mahmoud Zulfikar's For Men Only, where she played a role of a girl disguised in a man's appearance to have the opportunity to work in an oil exploration project; the film was a box office hit.
+In 1966, she starred in 10 films including Mabka el-Oshak, His Excellency, The Ambassador, El-Talata Yhbonha and Leilat El Zefaf.
+In the same year, Hosny starred in Too Young for Love (1966) opposite Rushdy Abaza.